Health check

 With the gRPC Health Checking Protocol

-To use the gRPC health checking protocol you must add the two health checking methods, Watch
+To use the gRPC health checking protocol you must add the two health checking methods, Watch and Check.

 Registering the health server